saahu27/ros2_turtlebot3walker/README.md

 ## Overview

-Implementation of a simple walker algorithm where the TurtleBot3 moves in the world trying to avoid obstacles and collisions.
+Implementation of a simple turtlebot to move in the world trying to avoid obstacles.

 ## Assumptions
 * OS: Ubuntu Linux Focal (20.04) 64-bit